hirrolot/interface99/README.md

 ![Suggestion](images/suggestion.png)

 A: VS Code automatically enables suggestions of generated types but, of course, it does not support macro syntax highlightment.
 The sad part is that `VCALL` and its friends break go-to definitions and do not highlight function parameters -- thus, we trade some IDE support for syntax conciseness.
+We could instead generate wrapper functions `Iface_method(self, ...)` with appropriate signatures, but they would be anyway less expressive than `VCALL` because we could not call superinterface functions using this mechanism.

 ### Q: Why use `void *self` instead of `T *self` in implementations?